algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 >This is the design for when the users have selected they wanted to search for a wine.
 >The design for the cheese and meal search pages is similar.

-The search page is divided in two sections: a search bar + filters section and a product display section.
+The search page is divided into two sections: a search bar + filters section and a product display section.

 The first section allows the user to either search for a specific product by name or filter the producs to with specific criterias using an input field and multiple dropdown menus to select prefered characteristics.